 Moving?
 Make Sure to Update Your Credit Card Billing Address

 Moving requires a lot of steps, even if you're only moving a few miles.
-One of the most important steps is to update your credit card issuers and lenders with your new address so that your billing statements follow you to your new address.
+One of the most important steps is to update your credit card issuers and lenders with your new address so that your billing statements or any replacement credit cards follow you to your new address.

 Four Ways to Change Your Billing Address

 While moving can be hectic, changing your credit card billing address is a step you can't afford to forget.
-Here are four ways you can update your billing address with your credit card address.
+Here are four ways you can easily update your billing address with your credit card issuer.

 Make the address change online.
 If you’ve created an online account for your credit card, for example to check your balance and make your payment, you should be able to change your address there.
 Log in and look for a link to update your personal or account information.
 Just like calling in your change of address, you'll have to take this step with each of your credit card issuers.